An Overview of Faroese literature

 Faroese literature has almost two hundred years behind it, and despite a limited number of inhabitants, authors and publications, a multitude of literary trends and techniques are represented.

-Summary: Nationalistic sentiments have been strong in Faroese literature since it first became a written language in the nineteenth century.
+Summary: National sentiment has been strong in Faroese literature since it first became a written language in the nineteenth century.
 The assertion of Faroese against the dominant Danish language and culture remains important, although some of the most famous Faroese authors have in fact written in Danish, such as, William Heinesen and Jørgen-Frantz Jacobsen.
 Faroese literature has also been influenced by the development of different literary periods, just like elsewhere.

 Faroese fiction began in the late 18th century with the collection, recording, and publication of Faroese oral poetry, which had its roots far back in history.
 Faroese spelling was first constructed in 1846, an important milestone providing the tools that enabled the writing of contemporary poetry and prose, activities which subsequently began to take off in 1876 when Faroese students at the University of Copenhagen wrote the first poems about the Faroe Islands.